scottpiercew/fitness_finder/README.md

 ## The build:
-I started the project by stenciling an ERD with OmniGraffle then building the landing page and email form for quick deployment.
-Then, I built out CRUD functions for the classes and continued styling.
+I started the project by stenciling the trainer_classes_clients ERD with OmniGraffle.
+I branched off for building the landing page and email form for quick deployment on heroku.
+Then, I built out nested CRUD functions for companies and events.
+I merged my deploying branch with the master branch to incorporate functionality across the app.
+Layout/application.html.erb yields the app's views and renders a header and footer based on the route to keep a clean, minimal landing page design.

 ## Installation instructions: